Las Meninas: Las Meninas as culmination of themes in Velázquez

 Many aspects of Las Meninas relate to earlier works by Velázquez in which he plays with conventions of representation.
 In the Rokeby Venus—his only surviving nude—the face of the subject is visible, blurred beyond any realism, in a mirror.
 The angle of the mirror is such that although "often described as looking at herself, [she] is more disconcertingly looking at us".
 In the early Christ in the House of Martha and Mary of 1618, Christ and his companions are seen only through a serving hatch to a room behind, according to the National Gallery (London), who are clear that this is the intention, although before restoration many art historians regarded this scene as either a painting hanging on the wall in the main scene, or a reflection in a mirror, and the debate has continued.
 The dress worn in the two scenes also differs: the main scene is in contemporary dress, while the scene with Christ uses conventional iconographic biblical dress.

 In Las Hilanderas, believed to have been painted the year after Las Meninas, two different scenes from Ovid are shown: one in contemporary dress in the foreground, and the other partly in antique dress, played before a tapestry on the back wall of a room behind the first.
 According to the critic Sira Dambe, "aspects of representation and power are addressed in this painting in ways closely connected with their treatment in Las Meninas".
 In a series of portraits of the late 1630s and 1640s—all now in the Prado—Velázquez painted clowns and other members of the royal household posing as gods, heroes, and philosophers; the intention is certainly partly comic, at least for those in the know, but in a highly ambiguous way.

-Velázquez's portraits of the royal family themselves had until then been straightforward, if often unflatteringly direct and highly complex in expression.
-On the other hand, his royal portraits, designed to be seen across vast palace rooms, feature more strongly than his other works the bravura handling for which he is famous: "Velázquez's handling of paint is exceptionally free, and as one approaches Las Meninas there is a point at which the figures suddenly dissolve into smears and blobs of paint.
-The long-handled brushes he used enabled him to stand back and judge the total effect."